astropy/astropy/docs/coordinates/index.rst

 Transforming Between Systems
 ----------------------------

-`astropy.coordinates` supports a rich system for transfroming coordinates from one system to another.
+`astropy.coordinates` supports a rich system for transforming coordinates from one system to another.
 The key concept is that a registry of all the transformations is used to determine which coordinates can convert to others.
 When you ask for a transformation, the registry (or "transformation graph") is